kodi-community-addons/script.skin.helper.service/README.md

 |SmartShortcuts.plex | Skin.SetBool(SmartShortcuts.plex) | Enable smart shortcuts for plexbmc addon |
 |SmartShortcuts.emby | Skin.SetBool(SmartShortcuts.emby) | Enable smart shortcuts for emby addon |
 |SmartShortcuts.netflix | Skin.SetBool(SmartShortcuts.netflix) | Enable smart shortcuts for netflixbmc addon |

+Note about the AutoCloseVideo/MusicOSD: you need to make sure that you've set labels to the controls of your OSD (even if you don't use them).
+The script tries to determine that the user is actually using the OSD and will than not close the OSD.
 ________________________________________________________________________________________________________
 ________________________________________________________________________________________________________